What is a mobile application development platform (MADP)?

 Organizations should consider several factors when selecting a mobile app development platform, depending on the type of applications they want to build and whether or not they need to be able to customize them.

 Developers must also choose between cloud-based or on-premises services, although some MADP vendors offer both.
-Another consideration is whether to use a codeless or low-code MADP, which don't require developers to have any knowledge of complex code, leading to the rise of what's known as the citizen developer.
+Another consideration is whether to use a codeless or low-code MADP, which doesn't require developers to have any knowledge of complex code, thus fostering citizen development.